siennathesane/cesiumdb/README.md

 Contributions are welcome!
 Please submit a PR with your changes.
 If you're unsure about the changes, please submit an issue first.

-I will only accept `async` code if it is in the hot path for compaction or flushing, and it can't be handled with a thread.

 ## To Do's

 An alphabetical list of things I'd like to actually do for the long-term safety and stability of the project.